usaid-cs/yesterday-i-learned/life.md

 - Better [find a mentor in life](https://www.reddit.com/r/TrueAskReddit/comments/56v587/what_are_the_most_common_issues_that_impede_our/) to better archieve your goals.
 - [Not all carpenters are created equal.](https://youtube.com/watch?v=BcN7q9V7hSI) Do realise that if someone did a sloppy job, you _don't_ have to pay them.
 - ["The nice thing about IKEA is that you pretty much get what you pay for."](https://www.quora.com/How-easily-does-IKEA-furniture-fall-apart)
+- "An adult couch is one you buy (new, instead of inheriting from someone else)"
+- In an argument, try to determine _what_ is right, rather than _who_ is right.
+- If you invite someone to do something, you're supposed to plan that something.
+- Children who were taught to [wait for things](https://conferences.morressier.com/delay-gratification-for-higher-income/) often become high earners.
+- At the start of a new job, you are not meant to blend in; instead, find the problems related to the workplace to make sure your next job search includes them as a requirement.
+- "Your emotions are a good guide for the fears of others.
+Your analysis, whether technical, fundamental, etc. is a good guide on where to place your greed.
+When the two don't match, that's where you profit." - /u/EHC11375
+- The feeling of suddenly not knowing yourself is called [depersonalisation](http://en.wikipedia.org/wiki/Depersonalization).
+It is the most common psychological disorder after anxiety and depression.
+- Having a child is not hard; [having a child and doing the chores that you are already doing, on the other hand, is hard](https://www.reddit.com/r/AskReddit/comments/4dx953/what_is_it_that_nobody_tells_you_about_having/d1v4msv).
+- "Recipes are useless if you don't cook.
+To-do lists are useless if you don't do." - Me